 Problem Action The SunFDDI software package (SUNWnfr) cannot be found.
 Check that you have inserted the CD-ROM in the CD-ROM drive and that the CD-ROM is mounted on a local directory.
-If the Volume Manager (vold) is running on your machine, the SunFDDI software is located in /cdrom/fddi_4_0/Solaris_2.x.
-If the Volume Manager (vold) is not running on your machine, you must create a directory and mount the CD-ROM as described on page 11.
+If the Volume Manager (vold) is running on your machine, the SunFDDI software is located in the following directory: /cdrom/sun_fddi_5_0_sparc.
+If the Volume Manager The SunFDDI man pages/utilities package (SUNWnft) cannot be found. (vold) is not running on your machine, you must create a directory and mount the CD-ROM as described on page 13.
 The configuration script cannot configure the IP address.
-'What ip address do you want to use for xyz [] [?]
-0.0.0.0 Illegal ip address Try again' Check that you have entered the valid IP address.
-The script will keep on prompting you until you enter a valid address.
+"What ip address do you want to use for xyz [] [?]
+0.0.0.0 Illegal ip address Try again" Check that you have entered the valid IP address.
+The script will keep prompting you until you enter a valid address.
 The configuration script cannot find the hardware devices installed in the machine.
 Check that the SunFDDI SBus card is installed correctly and is seated firmly in the SBus slot.
-The configuration script cannot load SunFDDI driver.
-The procedure fails with the message "no available major numbers" The number of major numbers-that is, the maximum number of device drivers that can be installed-is limited to 127 in a Solaris 2.3 environment.
+Use the prtconf command to see if the nf card exists.
+The configuration script cannot load the SunFDDI driver.
+The procedure fails with the message, "no available major numbers."
+The number of major numbers-that is, the maximum number of device drivers that can be installed-is limited to 127 in a Solaris 2.x environment.
 This number is quickly exhausted by the large number of drivers installed in a typical system.
 Remove an existing driver before loading SunFDDI.
 This limitation does not exist in other versions of the operating system.
 The configuration script cannot load the device driver.
 Check whether the driver is already installed on the system.
 If you removed a previous version of the package using pkgrm(1M), you must reboot the system before attempting another add_drv.
 The configuration script cannot configure the device driver.
-The procedure fails with the message "Duplicate MAC address".
+The procedure fails with the message, "Duplicate MAC address."
 Two or more interfaces have been assigned the same MAC address.
-The most likely conflict lies between the first SunFDDI 4.0 interface (nf0) and one or more SunFDDI 2.0 (bf) interfaces installed in the same machine
+The most likely conflict lies between the first SunFDDI 5.0 interface (nf0) and one or more SunFDDI 2.0 (bf) interfaces installed in the same machine.
+The netstat -k command shows non-zero "norxsmtbufs" Add the following line to the /etc/system file and reboot the system: set nf:nf_num_smt_rx = 15